Promoting the Amateur Spirit of Radio Discovery

 Check out the picture of Timtron and the ultimate ham radio mobile-the CADAVERLAC! -Timtron's Cadillac Hearse.
-It was amazing to listen to him roaming the new england/northeast countryside as he broadcast play by play updates of his road stories on 75 meter AM from the ultimate mobile-The CADAVERLAC.
+It was amazing to listen to him roaming the new england/northeast countryside as he communicates play by play updates of his road stories on 75 meter AM phone from the ultimate mobile-The CADAVERLAC.
 Imagine encountering the CADAVERLAC on one of your road trips-and yes, those are ham radio antennas on the roof...all for the love of ham radio!

 Radio Timtron Worldwide is a rock and roll variety show hosted by Timtron, WA1HLR.
 One of the most entertaining programs on WBCQ, Radio Timtron Worldwide combines rock music, comedy, and the occcasional skit into a show always worth tuning in to.

 Radio Timtron Worldwide can be heard Saturdays at 7PM eastern time and Wednesdays at 5PM eastern time on WBCQ 7.415 MHz.

 Radio Amateur John Kanzius, K3TUP on CBS 60 Minutes with Homemade Radio Cancer Research